Copyright ©2004 John Fisher. All rights reserved.

 battery on Cemetery Hill under the command of Colonel Munson, a graduate of

-of nine children from the small town of Richmond, VT as he observed these 2
+a father of nine children from the small town of Richmond, VT as he observed

-armies of about 172,000 men from the North and the South trying to kill one
+these 2 armies of about 172,000 men from the North and the South trying to kill

-described them or his beliefs about the war, but only described the injuries
+and he never described them or his beliefs about the war, but only described

 He did the only thing possible and that was to do his tasks as well as he